petrichorist/buns-recipes/README.md

-# odin-recipes
+# info
-A simple recipes website written in HTML.
+A recipes website written in HTML and CSS.

-By the end of this project, I will hopefully know a little bit more about HTML.